WordPress/gutenberg/packages/components/src/popover/README.md

 ### anchor

 The element that should be used by the `Popover` as its anchor.
 It can either be an `Element` or, alternatively, a `VirtualElement` — ie. an object with the `getBoundingClientRect` function and the `ownerDocument` properties defined.

+The element should be stored in state rather than a plain ref to ensure reactive updating when it changes.

 -   Type: `Element | VirtualElement`
 -   Required: No